Logan Allen (baseball, born 1997)

-Logan Shane Allen (born May 23, 1997) is an American professional baseball pitcher for the NC Dinos of the KBO League.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians/Guardians, Baltimore Orioles, and Arizona Diamondbacks.
-Allen was drafted by the Boston Red Sox out of IMG Academy in the 8th round of the 2015 MLB Draft.
+Logan Shane Allen (born May 23, 1997) is an American professional baseball pitcher for the KT Wiz of the KBO League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians/Guardians, Baltimore Orioles, and Arizona Diamondbacks, and in the KBO for the NC Dinos.
+Allen was drafted by the Boston Red Sox out of IMG Academy in the 8th round of the 2015 MLB draft.

 Early life

 Allen was born in West Palm Beach, Florida, and raised in Fletcher, North Carolina.
 He is the second of three sons.
 He studied at T. C. Roberson High School in Asheville, North Carolina and then IMG Academy in Bradenton, Florida.

 Career

 Boston Red Sox

 Allen was drafted by the Boston Red Sox in the eighth round of the 2015 Major League Baseball draft out of IMG Academy.
 He signed with the Red Sox and spent the majority of his first professional season with the Gulf Coast Red Sox, pitching to a 0.90 ERA in twenty innings, along with pitching one game for the Lowell Spinners in which he gave up one earned run in 4 1/3 innings.